swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

         if (rb == null)
             return;

+        // NEW: if we're already crashing or reorienting, ignore new crash logic entirely. if (IsCrashInvulnerable)
+            return;

         // --- NEW: skip crash logic if obstacle has active forcefield immunity --- var immunity = collision.collider.GetComponentInParent<LaunchImmunityMarker>();
         if (immunity != null && immunity.IsImmune) return;